Managing Multi-Channel Selling With a CPQ Solution

 Pricing Based on Value Delivered

-Pricing conventions and pricing plans frequently vary from industry to industry, so your CPQ solution tool should be able to provide pricing that is familiar, value-reflective and structured in accordance with the market you are addressing.
+Pricing conventions and pricing plans frequently vary from industry to industry, so your CPQ tool should provide pricing that is familiar, value-reflective and structured in accordance with the market you are addressing.
 Product pricing aimed at hospital markets is frequently scaled in accordance with the number of beds in the hospital.

 Sales reps and customers are used to and comfortable with these sorts of unique pricing conventions, and forcing some other pricing model on them is likely to confuse them or even make them suspect you of deception.
 If nothing else, it places a great burden on your sales rep to expect them to introduce pricing models that are unfamiliar to your customer.